exploring self-realization, sacred personhood, and full humanity

 In our day, Mortimer Adler undertook the massive project of cataloging and ranking what he called "the great ideas" of the last 2500 years.
 These 102 most important topics derive from the writings of history's greatest thinkers.

-bringing order and pattern to data is one thing - but when attempts at system and control are brought to bear against human beings, now we've stepped over the line into dark cultism
+bringing order and pattern to data is one thing - but when attempts at system and control are aimed at the minds of human beings, now we've stepped over the line into dark cultism

 Many of my writings deal with this cultish assault upon the dignity of the human essence; as such, I will not attempt to reproduce those discussions here, but will refer you to my core articles:

 However, I will offer a brief summary of this issue.

 the 'Absolute Sovereignty of a Human Being' principle: